cabouman/mbirjax/docs/source/index.rst

 * Modular, extensible, easy-to-use, object-oriented Python interface.
 * Automatic selection of MBIR parameters for good initial images, with fine-tuning through intuitive meta-parameters.
-* Supports Plug-and-Play prior models that can dramatically improve image quality [] [].
+* Support for Plug-and-Play prior models that can dramatically improve image quality [] [].
-* Fast, portable, seamless application on CPUs or GPUs because it is based on the JAX_ programming language.
+* Fast, portable, seamless use on CPUs or GPUs through the use of JAX_.
-* Uses Vectorized Coordinate Descent for fast, robust convergence.
+* Vectorized Coordinate Descent algorithm for fast, robust convergence.